 If you have just had an appendectomy surgery, your appendix has been removed by a surgeon.
 It is natural for you to feel weak and tired post-appendectomy for several days after you return home.
-Your belly might be in pain or swollen.
+Your belly might be in pain or swelling.
 If you have had a laparoscopic surgery (a minimally invasive procedure in which a small incision is made in your abdomen), chances are high that you experience pain in your shoulders as well for about 24 hours.
-You may also feel sick or experience signs of diarrhea, gas, constipation or a headache.
+You may also feel sick or experience signs of diarrhoea, gas, constipation or a headache.
 But don’t worry.
-All these signs usually go away within few days.
+All these signs usually go away within a few days.

 The recovery time post-appendectomy depends on the type of surgery that you have gone through.
 If you have had an open surgery, it may take 2 to 4 weeks for you to recover, while if you have undergone a laparoscopic surgery, it may usually take around 1 to 3 weeks to recover.

 Although each person recovers at a different pace, it is advised that you follow a certain health-care routine to recover as quickly as possible and also avoid appendectomy complications.

 Here’s what you can do to ensure a speedy recovery at home:

 - Take as much rest as you need.
 Regular good sleep will help you recover faster.

 - Try to go for a walk every day, and try to walk a little more than you did the previous day.
 Increase the amount of your walk bit by bit daily.
 Walking helps in boosting your blood flow and prevents chances of constipation and pneumonia.